gautamkrishnar/keepalive-workflow/README.md

 ### What
 This workflow will automatically create a dummy commit in your repo if the last commit in your repo is 50 days (default) ago.
-This will keep the cronjob trigger active, so that it will run indefinitely without getting suspended by GitHub for inactivity.
+This will keep the cronjob trigger active so that it will run indefinitely without getting suspended by GitHub for inactivity.

 ## How to use
 There are two ways you can consume this library in your GitHub actions
 ### Via GitHub Actions (For GitHub actions users)
-You can just include the library as a step after one of your favourite GitHub action.
+You can just include the library as a step after one of your favorite GitHub actions.
 ```yaml
 name: Github Action with a cronjob trigger
 on: